 Sun Tzu said “If you know the enemy and know yourself, you need not fear the result of a hundred battles.”
 Unfortunately we know a lot about the effectiveness of vaccines in preventing transmissible diseases, but very little about those that campaign against them.
 However researchers are worried that many lives will be lost because anti-vaxxers are using websites and social media to persuade people not to vaccinate their children (Kata, 2010; Lee, Whetten, Omer, Pan, & Salmon, 2016).

-This study helps to identify the type of person who is likely to become an anti-vaccination proponent – a person who is likely to distrust government and hold entrenched world-views that support conspiracy theories.
-Unfortunately once a person holds these sorts of conspiratorial world views it is very difficult to reverse them – even when presented with irrefutable scientific facts (Lewandowsky S, Gignac GE, Oberauer K, 2012).
-It suggests that preventing a person from developing unhealthy world views is the only way to prevent people from believing conspiracy theories about vaccinations.
+This study helps to identify the type of person who is likely to become an anti-vaccination proponent – a person who is likely to distrust government and hold entrenched worldviews that support conspiracy theories.
+Unfortunately once a person holds these sorts of conspiratorial worldviews it is very difficult to reverse them – even when presented with irrefutable scientific facts (Lewandowsky S, Gignac GE, Oberauer K, 2012).
+It suggests that preventing a person from developing unhealthy worldviews could be one way to prevent people from believing conspiracy theories about vaccinations.

 For individuals with anti-vaccine attitudes, a paranoid world of conspiracy theories, secret, sinister organizations and manipulative government bodies causing harm are all part of their coherent system of beliefs (Mitra, Counts, & Pennebaker, 2016, p.
 276).

 - Mitra, T., Counts, S., & Pennebaker, J. (2016).
 Understanding Anti-Vaccination Attitudes in Social Media.
 International AAAI Conference on Web and Social Media (pp. 269-278).
 Cologne: Association for the Advancement of Artificial Intelligence.